 Even though the message was sent to four addresses, the information stored in the index is one recipient and three others.
 If you were to run an export of the results, it wouldn't be possible to display all the recipients because the details of the three additional recipients are not recorded in the index.
 Additionally the Display Name (DN) for the recipient is displayed, if it is known, and not the email address.
 If the DN is not known, the email address is displayed.
 This behavior cannot be changed.

-The search results include data held both in the Index and the database tables.
-Results from the Archive return the DN, where this is known, whilst data returned from database tables return the email address.
+The search results include data held both in the index and database tables.
+Results from the archive return the DN where this is known, whilst data returned from database tables return the email address.
 This is because the database tables do not record the DN.

-The main purpose for Message Tracking searches, is to fault find message delivery or single email transmissions.
-For this reason, it's recommended that full email addresses are used when conducting searches.
-Message Tracking is not designed for extracting large volumes of data from across the archive, active, or rejected messages.
-In fact, large volume Message Tracking searches can have performance implications on the grid.
-For this reason, they should be as narrow as possible.
+The main purpose for message tracking searches, is to fault find message delivery or single email transmissions.
+It is recommended that full email addresses are used when conducting searches.
+Message tracking is not designed for extracting large volumes of data from the archive, active, or rejected messages.
+In fact large volume message tracking searches can have performance implications on the grid.
+Searches should be as narrow as possible.

-Because of the potential of grid performance issues, search results are restricted to one month and 10000 rows.
+Because of the potential of grid performance issues, search results are restricted to one month and 5000 rows.
 The search results total consists of those returned from the archive, with the remaining results returned from the DB.
 For example, a search returning 4000 archive results, includes 1000 results from the DB even though there may be more.